 Our Four Production Systems

-For our Cage-Free Plus label, we require that hens have living conditions to support natural behavior, such as dust bathing and foraging.
+For our Cage-Free Plus label, we require that hens have living conditions to support natural behaviors, such as dust bathing and foraging.
 Hens are given space to move about the house freely, are provided with perches for roosting at night (their preferred sleeping method), have places to shelter from aggressive hens, and are provided bedding material on the floor.
 They might live entirely in housing or have access to an outdoor area.
-Beak trimming (infrared method preferred) must preserve functional, natural use of their beaks.

 All Cage-Free Plus standards must be met for our Outdoor Access label.
-In addition, for this label we require an area outside the barn that is at least as big as the space inside, and there must be adequate openings in the barn for the hens to easily go outdoors.
+In addition, for this label we require an area outside the barn that is at least as big as the space inside.
+There must be adequate openings in the barn for the hens to move easily between indoors and outdoors.
 Water must be provided outdoors.
-Shade and cover has to accommodate at least 50% of the birds outdoors and be visible from the doors of the house so the hens see that they can get to sheltered areas while foraging.
+Shade and cover has to accommodate at least 25% of the birds in the flock and be visible from the doors of the house so the hens see that they can get to sheltered areas while foraging.

-For our Outdoor Living label, hens must live outdoors 12 months a year with mobile units or small permanent houses for laying eggs, roosting at night and sheltering during storms.
-The house is moved as needed to ensure continuous access to at least 75% rooted vegetative cover on grassland or ample rangeland areas to provide continual supply of bugs, seeds, edible plants and other attractions for the hens throughout the year.
+For our Outdoor Living label, hens must live outdoors 12 months a year with mobile units or small permanent houses for laying eggs, roosting at night and shelter from storms.
+Throughout the year, there must be at least 75% rooted vegetative cover on grassland or ample rangeland areas to provide continual supply of bugs, seeds, edible plants and other attractions for the hens throughout the year.
 Cover and shade must accommodate 100% of the birds.
 Beak trimming is prohibited.